EMPA for Global Policy Leaders

 Today’s global policy leaders see the world through a unique lens.
 Where others see an inextricably complex cross-sector issue, you see a policy challenge ready for a creative approach.
 Where others see a tangle of multiple stakeholders who span several cultures, you see collaborators with a common purpose.
 The chance to deliver effective and sustainable solutions to unprecedented global challenges is exactly what drives you.

-NYU Wagner’s EMPA program for Global Policy Leaders, offered jointly with University College London's School of Public Policy (UCL), provides experienced leaders like you—analysts, decision makers, and managers in domestic and international organizations, and in the public, nonprofit, and private sectors—the chance to expand your knowledge base and sharpen your skill set.
+The Master of Public Administration, Executive program in Global Public Policy and Management (EMPA for Global Policy Leaders), offered jointly with University College London's School of Public Policy (UCL), provides experienced leaders like you—analysts, decision makers, and managers in domestic and international organizations, and in the public, nonprofit, and private sectors—the chance to expand your knowledge base and sharpen your skill set.
 As a full-time student, you’ll craft effective solutions to problems in the face of global and local policy and management challenges.
 You’ll:

 - Balance advantages of public and private sector actors